eddymina/monty_hall/README.md

 #### Explanation:

 Suppose you are on a game show and there are 3 doors.
-Behind two of the doors are goats and the remainding 3rd door has gold.
+Behind two of the doors are goats and the remaining 3rd door has gold.
 There are two rounds to this game.
 In the first round, you must pick one of the 3 doors as your choice.
 Here your probability of picking a gold behind a door is 1/3 and a goat is 2/3.
-Following, your choice, the game show host removes one of the doors that has a goat behind it.
+When you pick a door the game show host does not open it.
+Following your choice, the host then removes one of the doors that has a goat behind it.
 (It is assumed here that the game show host always removes a goat door because he/she knowns whats behind all doors).

 ````
 2 Doors Remain